-Technically feasible Technically infeasible Potential to significantly reduce CO2 emissions as the majority of space and water heating will be supplied by a renewable fuel Decreased dependence on fossil fuel supply A local fuel supply is required to avoid increased transport emissions Fuel delivery, management and security of supply are critical Space is required to store fuel, a thermal store and plant A maintenance regime would be required even though modern systems are relatively low maintenance Building users or a management company must be able to ensure fuel is supplied to the boiler as required.
-Local environmental impacts potentially include increased NO_x and particulate emissions Cost £2,000 upwards for a wood-pellet boiler, not including cost of fuel Biomass heating is not considered technically feasible in this development scheme due to insufficient space and difficulty in securing adequate fuel supply.
+Potential Advantages Risks & Disadvantages Potential to significantly reduce CO2 emissions as the majority of space and water heating will be supplied by a renewable fuel Decreased dependence on fossil fuel supply A local fuel supply is required to avoid increased transport emissions Fuel delivery, management and security of supply are critical Space is required to store fuel, a thermal store and plant A maintenance regime would be required even though modern systems are relatively low maintenance Building users or a management company must be able to ensure fuel is supplied to the boiler as required.
+Local environmental impacts potentially include increased NOx and particulate emissions Estimated costs and benefits Cost £2,000 upwards for a wood-pellet boiler, not including cost of fuel Conclusions Biomass heating is not considered technically feasible in this development scheme due to insufficient space and difficulty in securing adequate fuel supply.
 It is also not aligned with the Future Homes Standard drive away from on-site combustion.